 Although you can’t force your children to get along, you can ask them to be polite to each other once or twice a year so that you can see your family all together.
 “This works particularly well if you have grandkids because it’s natural to want to see them together,” says Coleman.
 “Most parents will be willing to be polite for the sake of their children and their nieces and nephews,” adds Coleman.

 Lobby for a Compromise

-If your kids are arguing over something relatively simple such as restaurant choices or where to celebrate holidays, this might be one time that you can weigh in and resolve the issue with a logical compromise, advises Fishel.
+If your adult kids argue over something relatively simple such as restaurant choices or where to celebrate holidays, this might be one time that you can weigh in.
+Try to resolve the issue with a logical compromise, advises Fishel.
 Make sure that you’re being fair to all your children when you offer your solution.

 Often, the best approach when it comes to sibling fights is just waiting it out.
 As your kids mature and time passes, there’s likely to be a lessening of animosity between them, says Fishel.
 Just remember that most of the time it’s best for parents to stay out of an argument because they can just add fuel to the fire, suggests Fishel.

 In the meantime, bear in mind that your days as a parent are never really over.
 How you handle parenting your adult kids can ease tension between the siblings.
 “United siblings are so much stronger than divided siblings,” remarks Fishel.
 “Tell your kids that even if they are bickering about minor things, it’s important to know they can lean on each other through emotional heartbreak or other frustrations.
 This becomes even more important later in life.”